k3nlo/reporting/README.md

 - Run the .jar file with the command: java -jar ...\absolute-path-to-the-jar\reporting-0.0.1-SNAPSHOT.jar

 Known Limitations:
-- structure of the project can be improved.
+- Structure of the project needs be improved.
+Usage of Spring boot when it is not a micro-service.
-- unit testing
+- Issue: regular junit tests (such as in QueryTests) cannot be run.
+Need to learn how to write unit tests for spring boot.
-- pre-packaged .csv file
+- .csv file are included in the project.